 For placing every pipe segment effectively, clear visibility is important.
 Hence, seats are so designed that the operator can have ample view of the pipe segment, boom, and the trench where the pipe is being placed.

 There are various manufacturers that supply-side booms and pipelayers.
 The first machine of this kind was introduced by Caterpillar in 1955.
 Some other popular side booms and pipelayer manufacturers are Midwestern, Volvo, John Deere, Komatsu, Maats, Liebherr, etc. While working with this construction equipment and machinery, the safety and stability must be well thought off.
 Rollover protection systems are often used.
-All operators must be highly skilled at using the machine and all functions of the machine.
+All operators must be highly skilled at using the machine and all its functions of the machine.